French is my thing

 When is it right to be wrong?
 Making better mistakes

 There is no progress without trial and error.
 But here I won’t dwell on how beneficial mistakes can be or why they are essential in learning any skill.
-You already know.

 " We dont’ actually fear making mistakes.
 We fear what we believe about making mistakes.
 That’s what’s upsetting or anxiety-producing for us."